2022

 Department of Corrèze

-Faced with the growing challenge of climate change, it is crucial to anticipate its impact on water resources and the uses that depend on them.
-This prospective study aims to characterize climatic and hydrological evolutions, while assessing their consequences on the integrated management of water resources.
+Faced with the growing challenge of climate change in the Corrèze department, it is crucial to anticipate its impact on water resources and the uses that depend on them.
+This prospective study aims to characterize climatic and hydrological evolutions in the Corrèze department, while assessing their consequences on the integrated management of water resources.
 The aim is to identify existing and future vulnerabilities in order to support local authorities and economic players in implementing appropriate strategies.

-This project is structured around three main phases, mobilizing historical data and climate projections to develop a global and territorialized vision of climate impacts.
-It is part of our water resources data services, recognized for their relevance in analyzing and managing the risks associated with climate change.
+This project, carried out for the Corrèze department, is structured around three main phases, mobilizing historical data and climate projections to develop a global and territorialized vision of climate impacts.
+It falls within the scope of our services data ressources en eau, reconnus pour leur pertinence en matière d’analyse et de gestion des risques liés au changement climatique.

 Understanding climate and hydrological issues

 Water is an essential resource for many sectors, including agriculture, industry, drinking water supply and ecosystem management.
-However, climate change is profoundly altering water regimes, leading to intensified droughts, floods and imbalances in resource availability.
+However, climate change is profoundly altering water regimes, causing droughts, floods and imbalances in resource availability to intensify.
+It is therefore essential to understand the evolution of water resources and to analyze the climatic impact on these resources.

 The need for this study is twofold: